v-mipeng/LexiconAugmentedNER/README.md

 # LexiconAugmentedNER
-This is the implementation of our arxiv paper "Simplify the Usage of Lexicon in Chinese NER", which rejects complicated operations for incorporating word lexicon in Chinese NER.
+This is the implementation of our arxiv paper "[Simplify the Usage of Lexicon in Chinese NER](https://arxiv.org/pdf/1901.09453.pdf)", which rejects complicated operations for incorporating word lexicon in Chinese NER.
 We show that incorporating lexicon in Chinese NER can be quite simple and, at the same time, effective.
-In addition, we aruge that our method is computational effiency for both training and inference.

 # Source code description
 ## Requirement: